Discriminative Multimodal Learning via Conditional Priors in Generative Models: Experiments and Results

-We, in this section, train the CMMD model using the XRBM data set for all speakers in Table \ref{table2} using a speaker-dependent approach, i.e. $70\%-30\%$ of the data for each speaker used for training-testing.
-We furthermore trained the CMMD model in two ways: i) we fine-tuned $\omega$ in the range $[0, 0.1, \cdots, 1]$ and ii) we used $\omega = 0.7$ (which is the optimal value in the previous section) and fixed the variance parameters in the decoder network $p(\x_{\smallM}|\x_{\smallO},\z)$ using the same value as in \cite{wang2016deep}, i.e. $\sigma^2=0.01$.
+In this section, we train the CMMD model using the XRBM data set for all speakers in Table \ref{table2} using a speaker-dependent approach, i.e. $70\%-30\%$ of the data for each speaker used for training-testing, \review{unless otherwise specified}.
+We furthermore trained the CMMD model in two ways: i) we fine-tuned $\omega$ in the range $[0, 0.1, \cdots, 1]$ and ii) we used $\omega = 0.7$ (which is the optimal value in the previous section) and fixed the variance parameters in the decoder network $p(\x_{\smallM}|\x_{\smallO},\z)$ to the same value as in \cite{wang2016deep}, i.e. $\sigma^2=0.01$.

 \paragraph{Impact of Fixed Variance Parameters:}

 The second diagram in Fig. \ref{fig_fixedvar} shows some between-variability in the modality $\x_{\smallM}$.
 Fixing the variance parameters in $p(\x_{\smallM}|\x_{\smallO},\z)$ therefore deteriorates error rates, as shown in the first diagram.